Latest information by the Dutch Government if your business in the Netherlands is impacted by COVID-19

 Information about the effect of COVID-19 on schools, childcare facilities, employees, employers, travel and public transport can be found on the official Government website of the Netherlands.

 General business information on COVID-19

 The Dutch government has launched a roadmap with up-to-date information on support measures for companies in the Netherlands.
-The roadmap also guides you to Dutch national organisations which you can turn to for more information and advice.
+The roadmap also guides you to Dutch national organizations which you can turn to for more information and advice.
 Most common business questions are covered on an FAQ page.

 On these pages you find more information for example on what to do when your business in the Netherlands faces financial difficulties due to COVID-19.
 You also find more information on the measures that have been announced by the Dutch government to help entrepreneurs and businesses in the Netherlands, and the possibilities for reducing working hours when you have less work for your employees.

 If you have other business questions, for instance concerning staff, events, transport of goods or inventory, call the KVK Advice Team at the Dutch Chamber of Commerce on workdays between 8:30 and 20:00 hours (CET).